7 iconic photo spots in Lisbon you shouldn't miss during your next trip

 Table of Contents

-Know Before You Go to Lisbon
+Know Before You Go to Lisbon, Portugal

-Photospots I discovered in and around Lisbon
+Photospots I discovered in Lisbon, Portugal

 If I write about Lisbon in the following chapters, I’m referring to the administrative district and not only the city.
 I believe this is important to know because I’ve listed a few photo spots in Almada and Cascais, which are not part of the city but the administration of Lisbon.

-Monument of Christ the King (Almada)
+Sanctuary of Christ the King in Almada

 Monument of Christ the King in Almada